karate

 Sunrise

-This also represents the Rocky Mountains of my childhood, a core part of me.
+This represents sunrise over the Okinawan hills.
+It also depicts the Rocky Mountains of my childhood, a core part of me.
 When I meditate and when my moves/arts flow, my head, heart, and ki energy are those a child waking to a mountain-perfect day.

 White Bird